fbpx

 • The blood-brain barrier prevents certain treatments from being able to reach the tumor and be effective.

-• They have many different types of tumor cells (heterogeneous) and can change over time, which makes them difficult to treat.
+• They have many different types of tumor cells (heterogeneous) and can evolve over time, which makes them difficult to treat.

 Because of this, the treatment plan for glioblastoma may combine several approaches, including surgery, radiation therapy, chemotherapy, clinical trials, Tumor Treating Fields (TTFields), and targeted therapies.

-Standard of care treatment for newly diagnosed GBM depends on a variety of factors, including molecular biomarkers (MGMT status & IDH mutation) and age.
+Standard of care treatment for newly diagnosed GBM depends on a variety of factors, including molecular biomarkers (MGMT promoter methylation status), patient age and ability to perform activities of daily living.
 Recurrent GBM is treated based on the patient’s response to initial treatments and assessment of disease progression.
 Some patients may also be eligible for clinical trials.
 In a disease like glioblastoma, clinical trial participation is often highly encouraged both in the newly diagnosed setting and in recurrence.
 To learn more, download the ABTA’s Clinical Trials brochure.

 Prognosis